Kernel Stein Discrepancy on Lie Groups: Theory and Applications: Conclusions

 \section{Conclusions}

 In this paper, we presented a novel Stein's operator defined on Lie Groups leading to a kernel Stein discrepancy (KSD) which is a normalization-free loss function.
 We presented several theoretical results characterizing the properties of this new KSD on Lie groups and the MKSDE.
-We presented new theorems on MKSDE being strongly consistent and asymptotically normal, and a closed form expression of the MKSDE for the vMF on \(\SO(N)\).
-Finally, we presented experimental evidence depicting advantages of MKSDE over MLE.
+We presented new theorems on MKSDE being strongly consistent and asymptotically normal, and a closed form expression of the MKSDE for the exponential family and in particular the vMF distribution and the Riemannian normal distribution on \(\SO(N)\).
+Furthermore, we presented two algorithms, namely MKSDE goodness of fit and KSD-EM, for measuring the quality of model fitting and distributional parameter estimation with latent variables respectively.
+Finally, we presented several experiments demonstrating the advantages of MKSDE over MLE.
+Our future work will focus on exploring the practical implications of the choice of $C_0$-universal kernels in characterizing the Stein class.

-In this paper, we did not delve in to the properties of local minimizers of KSD, while in many practical situations, a local minimizer is the best one can hope for.
-In our future work, we will develop the asymptotic theory of the local minimizers of KSD and/or possibly investigate efficient algorithms for realizing the theoretically established global minimizers in theorem \ref{MKSDEconsistency}.